See the Cisco Unified

 The Cisco Unified Communications Manager Device Packages and the Unified Communications Manager Endpoints Locale Installer do not update the English user guides on the Cisco Unified Communications Manager.

-Administrators and users should check the Cisco website for updated user guides and download the PDF files.
-Administrators can also make the files available to the users on their company website.
+You and your users should check the Cisco website for updated user guides and download the PDF files.
+You can also make the files available to your users on your company website.

-Administrators may want to bookmark the web pages for the phone models that are deployed in their company and send these URLs to their users.
+You may want to bookmark the web pages for the phone models that are deployed in your company and send these URLs to your users.

 Documentation, Service Requests, and Additional Information